earlfogel/food/README.md

 1 1/2 tbsp lemon juice<br/>
 10-15 drops tabasco<br/>

-Boil the ribs for 30 minutes to get rid of some of the fat.
+Boil the ribs for at least 1 hour to soften them.

 Make a sauce by mixing the remaining ingredients together.